 "In my experience of working with local government and GeoPlace, all too often senior officers and politicians have little or no awareness of what Custodians do.
 This needs to change.

-Not only are your national standards and databases of address and street data remarkable achievements, they are also vital keys to unlocking public service transformation.
+Not only are your national standards and databases of address and street data remarkable achievements, but they are also vital keys to unlocking public service transformation.

 I'm a passionate believer that we live in the age of collaboration.
-This means that leading doesn't need to be an heroic endeavour.
+This means that leading doesn't need to be a heroic endeavour.
 It just means stepping forward to explain something, to champion an idea, to change people's perspectives.

 I like to think of leadership as teaching, in other words collaborating with others as equals on a learning experience.
 Most definitely not preaching!
-Considering leadership in terms of teaching takes it into the realms of the everyday, as it should be, something which we can all do.
+Considering leadership in terms of teaching takes it into the realms of the every day, as it should be, something which we can all do.

 So how to get out into your organisation and share the wonders of being a Custodian?
 An easy way to get started is by offering a lunch-time seminar to colleagues â "a quick intro to saving the world through address data" might be a good title to launch with.
-Perhaps it's a departmental seminar, or something you could arrange through the organisational development team, who usually sit with HR.
+Perhaps it's a departmental seminar or something you could arrange through the organisational development team, who usually sit with HR.

 In councils you can also schedule a workshop up for councillors, Democratic Services officers are usually delighted to help arrange such things.
 Then take your councillors through what you do in simple terms and share some of the brilliant examples from GeoPlace's new transformation report.
 Set out how at the moment too many systems duplicate and confuse location data.
 Then thankfully welcome the magical collaboration which has delivered the answer for the nation (GeoPlace).
-Finally note how we just need to make more use of it.
+Finally, note how we just need to make more use of it.

 Perhaps also ask to attend a management team meeting for your local IT department to give them a quick briefing on what you are doing and how it fits into the national context.
 Best of all suggest ways how it could make their work easier.